The Elementary Theory of the Frobenius Automorphisms

-\proof The total dimension of $R \tensor _K K^{inv}$ is no smaller than that of $R$, by Lemma \ref{total-dim-base-change}.
+\prf In both cases, the total dimension is at most $l$ by Lemma \ref{total-dim-base-change}.
 Thus we must show that it equals at least $l$.
-We may pass to to a quotient of $R$ demonstrating that $R$ has total dimension $\geq l$; i.e. we may assume $R$ is an integral domain, whose field of fractions has $K$-transcendence degree $\geq l$.
-Next, if the characteristic is $p>0$, we may assume $K$ is perfect.
-For let $L$ be the perfect closure of $K$.
-The perfect closure of $R$ shows that $R \tensor _K L$ has total dimension $\geq l$.
-By the perfect case, $R \tensor _K L^{inv}$ has total dimension $\geq l$.
-By \ref{total-dim-base-change}, $R \tensor _K K^{inv}$ does too.
-So assume $K$ is perfect.
+We may pass to to a quotient of $R$ demonstrating that $R$ has total dimension $\geq l$; i.e. we may assume $R$ is an integral domain, whose field of fractions $K$ has $k$-transcendence degree $\geq l$.